Mitigating Prior Shape Bias in Point Clouds via Differentiable Center Learning: Experiment

 \section{Experiment}

-To validate the effectiveness of DCS-Net, we conduct experiments on existing self-supervised point cloud models and multimodal point cloud models, including object classification, part segmentation, few-shot learning, transfer learning (to validate the model's representation learning capabilities).
-Specifically, we replace the FPS algorithm with DCS-Net for differentiable center sampling, enabling the model to learn the global pattern of the point cloud.
-More experimental details can be found in the supplementary materials.
+To validate the effectiveness of DCS-Net, we conduct experiments on existing point cloud models and multimodal point cloud models, including object classification, part segmentation, few-shot learning, and transfer learning (to validate the model's representation learning capabilities).
+Specifically, we replace the FPS algorithm with DCS-Net for differentiable center sampling, mitigating the issue of prior shape bias while enabling the model to learn the global pattern of the point cloud. improves the performance of the model.